Storybook is configured via a folder called

 You can also adjust your Storybook configuration and implement your custom logic for loading your stories.
 For example, suppose you were working on a project that includes a particular pattern that the conventional ways of loading stories could not solve, in that case, you could adjust your configuration as follows:

-storyStoreV7 feature flag in your configuration as follows:
+false in your configuration as follows:

 This feature is experimental, and it has some limitations on what you can and cannot do in your stories files.
 If you plan to use it, you'll need to take into consideration the following limitations: